Mon 7/13 - Serenity Fisher & Michael Ronstadt w Distant Country

 Mon 7/13 - Serenity Fisher & Michael Ronstadt w Distant Country at the SPARK at School of Musical Traditions.

-7112 Willow Ave., Takoma Park, MD | 7.30pm | $25 adv / $30 door
+7112 Willow Ave., Takoma Park, MD | 7.30pm | ONLINE TICKETING IS NOW COMPLETE $20 door

 Serenity Fisher & Michael G. Ronstadt: Fifteen years of collaboration truly creates a dynamic, moving, and expressive duet.
 Between both songwriters, their material is diverse and reaches far.
 Serenity Fisher blends playful pop-rock with a Tim Burton-esque quirkiness.
 A wordsmith, Serenity Fisher entices stories into becoming songs using truth-telling, highly-visual lyrics, and dreamy melodies.
 Fisher is a powerhouse singer whose nuanced vocals vary from bluesy belt to sultry whisper, from technical prowess to stripped down raw emotion.
 Her piano style is theatrical and passionate.
 Her music has been compared to Regina Spektor, Tori Amos and Fiona Apple.
 Nephew of Linda Ronstadt, cellist Michael G. Ronstadt brings a rich musical heritage and absolute knack for improvising up a storm.
 He holds a masters degree in cello performance from the University of Cincinnati’s College Conservatory of Music (CCM).
 Michael G. displays genre-blending explorations on cello and guitar in complement to thought-provoking lyrics.
 To say his originals are unusual is an understatement.
 They set the bar at Olympian heights in their depth and breadth.